katherinesimeon/WeAreRLadies-text-data/README.md

 # Text Analysis with @WeAreRLadies

-This repo contains materials from @WeAreRLadies text analysis [talk](https://www.meetup.com/rladies-chicago/events/263406265/) presented to [R-Ladies Chicago](https://rladieschicago.org/).
+This repo contains materials from two presentations where we analyzed the text from @WeAreRLadies' tweets:

+ - A [talk](https://www.meetup.com/rladies-chicago/events/263406265/) presented to [R-Ladies Chicago](https://rladieschicago.org/) on August 14, 2019
+ - A lightning talk presented at [rstudio::conf(2020)](https://rstudio.com/conference/) on January 30, 2020

 The script follows tutorials from [Text Mining with R](https://www.tidytextmining.com/).